 “FOLLOW THE LIGHT” SURF PHOTOGRAPHY GRANT PROGRAM RETURNS FOR 2020

-Follow the Light in Memory of Larry “Flame” Moore looks to shine spotlight on next generation of surf photographers
+Follow the Light in Memory of Larry “Flame” Moore looks to shine the spotlight on next generation of surf photographers

 The Surfing Heritage and Culture Center (SHACC) has announced the 2020 Follow the Light (FTL) grant program for aspiring surf photographers.